seandenigris/XML-Parser/repository/XML-Parser.package/DTDExternalParameterEntity.class/README.md

-A parameter entity with an external replacement.
+This is a class for external parameter parsed entities with external replacements that can be inserted into an XML document.